 Animal Herbal Choices is a behaviour-led method based on animals' natural innate ability to self-select herbs for their health (also called 'applied zoopharmacognosy').

 Examples of some problems where the animals have benefited from a herbal choice session include digestion, skin, respiratory, pain, inflammation, noise sensitivity, fear of cars, stress and anxiety.

 What is zoopharmacognosy?

 This is the scientific name for an animal self-selecting plants for their health and well-being.
 The simplest example is a cat or dog selecting grass to chew.
 In the wild animals naturally forage in their local environment for plants and minerals to self-medicate, either to prevent or treat disease and keep themselves healthy.

 Research studies have observed self-medicative behaviour in domesticated and farm animals too.
 Very often domesticated animals have reduced access to local plants for foraging as their wild cousins.
 The practice of providing plant extracts to domestic animals for them to instinctively select is called 'applied zoopharmacognosy', and was developed by Caroline Ingraham.
 It is an area of growing scientific research and interest.

 What happens in a Herbal Choice session?

 A herbal choice session offers your dog or cat a range of plant extracts to self-select from.
 These may include dried herbs, floral waters, herbal oils and powders.
 The client animal may sniff, inhale, ingest or sometimes rub against the plant extract as they choose.

-Each session is according to your animal's requirements, based on the information you provide on a pre-filled form.
-This helps structure the session, although ultimately the animal provides indication of what they want by their behaviour.
-At the end of the session, samples of the extracts selected by your dog or cat are provided for you to continue offering at home.
+Each session is according to your animal's requirements, based on the information provided by the pet guardian.
+This helps structure the session, though ultimately the animal selects what they need.
+At the end of the session, samples of the extracts selected by your pet are provided for you to continue offering at home.

 A consultation includes guidance on this method, how to recognise the behavioural signs of self-selection, and the properties of the plants chosen by your pet, as well as a post-session summary report.